-The main goals of the Programme are gathering intelligence about research and software from all disciplines, encouraging Fellows to develop their interests in the area of software sustainability (especially in their areas of research) and aid them as ambassadors of good software practice in their domains.
+The main goals of the Programme are to help support improvements in computation practice and promote the results of these activities around research and software from all disciplines.
+We encourage Fellows to develop their interests in the area of software sustainability (especially in their areas of work) and aid them as ambassadors of good software practice in their domains.
 The programme also supports capacity building and policy development initiatives.

-As an introduction to the Institute, learn about the Fellowship Programme and hear the views of current Fellows, please see the recording of the Fellows 2018 launch webinar.
+As an introduction to the Institute, learn about the Fellowship Programme and hear the views of current Fellows, please participate on Fellows 2019 Launch Webinar or see the recording of the Fellows 2018 launch webinar.

 You can also read about what it's like being a Fellow from a Scientific perspective and a Humanities perspective.